-Although the CEO was not quick to make judgments but the 20-year-old relationship with the CFO might have played a role in the decision.
-Additionally, the decision not to be move ahead on the project might have been exacerbated by that hectic late evening.
+Although the CEO was not quick to make judgments the 20-year-old relationship with the CFO might have played a role in the decision.
+Additionally, the decision not to be moving ahead on the project might have been exacerbated by that hectic late evening.

 Alternatives to Recommended Direction

 The 2 pages CIO chose to concentrate on stated what issues SmFedCon was having and how they could be solved through the online employee portal.
 The document did not have many alternatives to select from.
 It only listed that SmFedCon can create the online employee portal (1) using open source technologies, (2) the CIO would guide the developers and vendors in the design and (3) CIO would manage its development.

 Although a decision-making process was followed initially it did not result in the desired outcome.
 As discussed earlier, while there are many reasons for this however establishing good relationships and getting buy-in would certainly have helped.
 Some of the other decision-making processes that could have helped include: